NCAR/tiegcm/doc/userguide/quickstart.rst

 |ncarsuper|.
 To download all files and make default runs at both resolutions
 you will need at least 5.5 GB of disk space.
 Extracting these tarballs will result in directories with the same names.
-When extracting the source code, you will also get these default namelist input files and job scripts:
+When extracting the source code, you will also get these default namelist input files and job scripts (or you can download them here):

- * tiegcm-linux.job: Default csh job script for 64-bit Linux desktop
+ * :download:`tiegcm-linux.job <../../scripts/tiegcm-linux.job>`: Default csh job script for 64-bit Linux desktop
- * tiegcm-ys.job: Default csh job script for the NCAR supercomputer |ncarsuper|
+ * :download:`tiegcm-ys.job <../../scripts/tiegcm-ys.job>`: Default csh job script for the NCAR supercomputer |ncarsuper|
- * tiegcm_res5.0.inp: Default namelist input for 5.0-degree resolution model
+ * :download:`tiegcm_res5.0_default.inp <../../scripts/tiegcm_res5.0_default.inp>`: Default namelist input for 5.0-degree resolution model
- * tiegcm_res2.5.inp: Default namelist input for 2.5-degree resolution model
+ * :download:`tiegcm_res2.5_default.inp <../../scripts/tiegcm_res2.5_default.inp>`: Default namelist input for 2.5-degree resolution model

 Making a Default 5-deg model run
 --------------------------------